-Shredded vegetables add flavor and fiber to this healthy Parsnip Carrot Cake Granola!
-Pair with yogurt or almond milk for a delicious breakfast.
+Shredded vegetables add flavor and fiber to this healthy Carrot Cake Granola!
+With every bite, you’ll get hints of sweet carrots coupled with the subtle anise flavor of parsnips.
+Pair this gluten free granola recipe with yogurt or almond milk for a delicious breakfast.

 This post may contain affiliate links.
 For more information, see my affiliate disclosure.

-HAPPY FRIDAY VEG WORLD!!
-I jumped out of bed this morning and just couldn’t wait to get this Parsnip Carrot Cake Granola up on the blog for you.
-Wait, wait, hold up.
-There’s a lot going on in that name.
+Happy hump day Veg World!
+I jumped out of bed this morning and just couldn’t wait to get this carrot cake granola recipe up on the blog for you.
+There’s a lot going on in this one, and it’s all delicious!

-Parsnips.
-Carrots.
-Cake?!
-Yep, all of the above.
-I made this recipe with fellow carrot cake lovers in mind.
+I made this recipe with fellow carrot cake lovers in mind, who…ya know…want to eat cake for breakfast too.
 And I got some inspiration from one of our favorite cookbooks: Run Fast.
 Cook Fast.
 Eat Slow.
-There’s an incredible recipe for honey cardamom granola in there, and I just can’t get enough of it.
+There’s an amazing recipe for honey cardamom granola in there, and I just can’t get enough of it.

 So, since I’m now a granola addict, I set out to make a flavorful, veggie-loaded version for all of you veggie enthusiasts.